 10 Things for the ‘Do Not Pack’ List

-This will help you avoid fees for checked-bags, overweight baggage fees and other packing problems.
+This list will help you avoid fees for checked-bags, overweight baggage and – hang on to what you’ve packed.

-We are not the Prohibition Police; on the contrary, bringing a bottle of wine for your host is a lovely gesture.
-However, pack it in a carry-on and security will confiscate it (you can only bring liquids in containers that hold a mere 3.4 ounces).
-You could pack it in a checked-bag, but then you run the risk of it breaking and Pinot Noir + Summer Whites = Disaster.
-Buy bottles at your destination, or if you must, ship such gifts ahead along with other bulky or fragile items.
+We are not the Prohibition Police; on the contrary, bringing a bottle of wine for a host is a lovely gesture but unless it’s in a checked-bag, security will confiscate it (this is true for any liquids in containers larger than 3.4 ounces).
+Tip: Buy your bottles at your destination, or ship such gifts ahead along with other bulky or fragile items.

-Even if you’re checking a bag, big or even regular size shampoos, conditioners, sun screens, hand lotion, face creams – they’re all enormous space-eaters – plus they add weight and fees for overweight bags can run as high as $200.
-If you’re staying with relatives, help yourself to their stuff and do the same for them when they visit you.
-If staying at a hotel, many already give you such items for free or you can ask for them at the front desk.
-If you must have your own brand, shop a big box drugstore on arrival.
+When checking a bag, large or medium size bottles of shampoo, conditioner, sun screen, hand lotion and face cream are enormous space eaters, plus they can push bags into overweight territory and overweight fees can reach $200 or more.
+If staying with relatives, help yourself to their stuff and do the same for them when they visit you.
+If staying at a hotel, many provide such items for free or ask for them at the front desk.
+If you must have your own special brand, stop at a big box drugstore on arrival.

 5. Blow dryers

-Hair dryers are standard bathroom fixtures in even the cheapest motels these days (and you can always call to confirm or check the hotel/motel website).
+Hair dryers are standard bathroom fixtures in even the cheapest motels these days (and you can always call ahead to confirm, or check the hotel/motel website).
 Visiting family?
-Bet they have some of these lying around.
+Bet they also have one of these lying around.
 Save the space in your bag for something more important like souvenirs.

-I love love to read and I love books, but I also like packing as little as possible so when traveling, I load up various devices with books (and movies and TV shows).
+I love love to read and I love books, but I also like packing as little as possible so when I travel, I load up devices with ebooks (and movies and TV shows).
 It’s time to stop thinking of our mobile devices as phones; they are our libraries, our maps, our flashlights, our guide books, our translators, our everything.
-Do NOT forget to pack the charger cord!
+Which reminds me, do not forget to pack your charger cords.

-People far more fashion-savvy than I am advise us to pack clothing of similar colors so everything can be mixed-and-matched.
-Next, watch our video demonstration for the easy Sit & Zip packing method.
+Tip: People far more fashion-savvy than I am say pack clothes of similar colors so everything can be mixed-and-matched.
+And watch our video demonstrating the easy Sit & Zip packing method.
 It really works.

 9. Excess cash and cards

-Don’t travel with more than two credit cards and carry them in different places (or have spouse or friend hold the other) so that if one goes missing, it’s not the end of the world.
-Do record your card numbers somewhere and make sure someone back home has this info so you can report it in the even of loss or theft.
-Don’t flash a lot of cash, either; you’ll only make yourself an inviting target for thieves or scammers.
+Don’t travel with more than two credit cards and carry them in different places (or have spouse or friend hold one).
+This way, if one goes missing, it’s not the end of the world.
+Do record your card numbers and keep it somewhere outside your wallet, plus make sure someone back home has this info; it’ll make it easier to report a lost/stolen card.
+Tip: Don’t flash cash; you’ll only make yourself an inviting target for thieves or scammers.

-If I can travel to Europe for ten days with a carry-on, I’ll bet you can too.
-But if you must bring a big bag, surely it can be shared.
-Example: A family of four packs two checked-bags instead of four which saves $100 round-trip in bag fees on many airlines.
-Bet you could put that money to good use on your vacation, so search cheap flights now and start comparing fares.
+If I can travel to Europe for ten days with a carry-on, you can too.
+But if you must bring a big bag, try sharing it.
+If a family of four uses just two checked-bags instead of four, that save $100 roundtrip on domestic flights.
+Bet you could put that money to good use on vacation.
+Oh, right, tickets – time to get shopping.